-Prior to joining the Firm, from 1967 until 1972, Mr. Stearns served on the Staff of the Florida House of Representatives including the Constitutional Revision Session of 1967 (resulting in Florida's Constitution of 1968), two years as senior staff member of the House Committee on Governmental Reorganization (which organized the Executive Branch of Florida government into 22 Departments), and two years as Chief Assistant to Florida's Speaker of the House, Richard A. Pettigrew.
-In 1970, Mr. Stearns co-authored for Gubernatorial candidate Reubin Askew the "Fair Share Tax Plan," which became the principal campaign theme of Askew's successful campaign for Governor.
-Mr. Stearns advised Governor Askew for two years prior to leaving Florida government to begin the private practice of law.
+Prior to joining the Firm, from 1967 until 1972, Eugene served on the Staff of the Florida House of Representatives including the Constitutional Revision Session of 1967 (resulting in Florida's Constitution of 1968), two years as senior staff member of the House Committee on Governmental Reorganization (which organized the Executive Branch of Florida government into 22 Departments), and two years as Chief Assistant to Florida's Speaker of the House, Richard A. Pettigrew.
+In 1970, Eugene co-authored for Gubernatorial candidate Reubin Askew the "Fair Share Tax Plan," which became the principal campaign theme of Askew's successful campaign for Governor.
+Eugene advised Governor Askew for two years prior to leaving Florida government to begin the private practice of law.

-Mr. Stearns continues to be actively involved in a host of public policy issues on both the state and federal level although in virtually every instance on a pro bono basis.
-Mr. Stearns has successfully represented communities throughout South Florida who have aspired to create new local governments including organizing groups for what are now the Village of Key Biscayne, the City of Aventura, the Village of Pinecrest, the City of Sunny Isles, and the City of Islamorada.
-Mr. Stearns represented a group of African American leaders in Voting Rights Act litigation to require local governments to provide single member districts that led to a favorable decision in the United States District Court and a landmark decision of the Eleventh Circuit.
-Mr. Stearns has addressed lay audiences throughout Florida on issues related to the organization of local government.
+Eugene continues to be actively involved in a host of public policy issues on both the state and federal level although in virtually every instance on a pro bono basis.
+Eugene has successfully represented communities throughout South Florida who have aspired to create new local governments including organizing groups for what are now the Village of Key Biscayne, the City of Aventura, the Village of Pinecrest, the City of Sunny Isles, and the City of Islamorada.
+Eugene represented a group of African American leaders in Voting Rights Act litigation to require local governments to provide single member districts that led to a favorable decision in the United States District Court and a landmark decision of the Eleventh Circuit.
+Eugene has addressed lay audiences throughout Florida on issues related to the organization of local government.

 - Lead Counsel for All Aboard Florida in a series of actions brought by Martin County and Indian River County seeking to prevent All Aboard from obtaining access to tax exempt private activity bonds.
 In a federal court action the United States District Court for the District of Columbia denied the counties’ motion for preliminary injunction.
 Otherwise, that case remains pending along with two actions brought in state courts in Tallahassee and Orlando.

 - Lead Counsel for BBX Capital Corporation, which owned the Florida thrift BankAtlantic, starting immediately after the Florida real estate market crash through present, in three separate trials of claims brought by private shareholders, debt-holders, and the Securities and Exchange Commission.
 The action brought by private shareholders ended with a judgment for BBX after an appeal to the Eleventh Circuit.
 The action brought by debt-holders ended with the Delaware Chancery Court entering an injunction against BBX’s proposed sale of BankAtlantic to BB&T, and the sale was then restructured so BBX sold BankAtlantic to BB&T at a 10 percent deposit premium.
-The action brought by the SEC resulted in a verdict for the SEC on some claims and a verdict for BBX on other claims in the United States District Court for the Southern District of Florida and is currently on appeal in the Eleventh Circuit.
+A six-week jury trial and split verdict in 2014, a successful appeal to the Eleventh Circuit in 2016, and a second six-week jury trial in 2017 resulted in a verdict and judgment for BBX and Mr. Levan rejecting every claim asserted by the SEC.

 - Lead Counsel for MDM Development in administrative proceedings after certain archaeologists made claims about the Tequestas, the earliest known inhabitants of the site of MDM’s $140 million plus development, which led the City’s Historical and Environmental Protection Board to repudiate prior development approvals.
 After an evidentiary hearing, the ensuing mediation resulted in the development going forward and a plan to preserve and showcase archaeological features associated with the Tequestas within the development.